Pierre-Henri Wicomb: Festival curation, experimental music, and mentorship

-Alongside composer Michael Blake, Wicomb co-founded the Purpur Festival for Transgressive Arts, an annual event in Cape Town dedicated to experimental classical music and performance art.
-The festival, hosted at Youngblood Gallery, has featured both local and international artists, including Franziska Baumann, Christoph Baumann, Sören Hermansson, the Stockholm Saxophone Quartet, Jonny Axelsson, Ivo Nilsson, Joanna Wicherek, X[iksa], Africa Open Improvising, Coila-Leah Enderstein, Joakim Sandgren, Christina Viola Oorebeek, and Andile Khumalo.
-The festival has been recognized for its contributions to avant-garde music, bringing together composers and performers from diverse backgrounds.
+Alongside composer Michael Blake, Wicomb co-founded the Purpur Festival for transgressive arts, an annual event in Cape Town dedicated to experimental classical music and performance art.
+The festival, hosted at Youngblood Gallery, has featured both local and international artists, including Franziska Baumann, Christoph Baumann, Sören Hermansson, the Stockholm Saxophone Quartet, Jonny Axelsson, Ivo Nilsson, Joanna Wicherek, Xiksa, Africa Open Improvising, Coila-Leah Enderstein, Joakim Sandgren, Christina Viola Oorebeek, and Andile Khumalo.

 Wicomb is also a founding member and pianist of the Africa Open Improvising group, a collective dedicated to experimental and improvisational music.
 Through this initiative, he has explored the intersection of composition, real-time improvisation, and electronic soundscapes.

 Wicomb has worked with emerging South African composers, offering guidance through platforms such as the Sterkfontein Composers Meeting, an initiative fostering collaboration between established and developing composers.
-Established in 2012 at the Nirox Foundation in Johannesburg, the meeting provides a space for composers to engage in daily workshopping sessions with international ensembles-in-residence and guest tutors.
+Established in 2012 at the Nirox Foundation in Johannesburg, the meeting provides a space for composers to engage in daily workshop sessions with international ensembles-in-residence and guest tutors.
 Participants refine their compositions through collaborative rehearsals and structured discussions on compositional approaches and technical challenges.